forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex/README.md

 To see code-completion suggestions, press Ctrl+space when you’re working in a `.cls` or `.trigger` file.
 To navigate between the suggestions, use the arrow keys.
 To auto-complete a suggestion from the list, press Enter.
 ![Animation showing code completion of a System.debug() statement](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode-apex/images/apex_completion.gif)

+## Insert Code Snippets
+To see available Apex code snippets when you’re working in a `.cls` or `.trigger` file, run **Insert Snippet**.
+Snippets are available for class and interface definitions, a variety of statements, and much more.
+These code snippets are also available as code-completion suggestions.

 ## View or Jump to Definitions
 You can preview, view, or go to definitions of:
 * User-defined Apex